 - 1 cup Silk Pure Almond Unsweetened Vanilla

-- 2-3 medium soft dates chopped
+- 2 to 3 medium soft dates chopped

 - 3 Tablespoons vanilla brown rice protein powder I use SunWarrior Vanilla*